InternRobotics/InternNav/challenge/onsite_competition/onsite_competition_rules_en-US.md

 | Minor scrape with obstacle | –2 points (cannot go below 0 for that instruction) |
 | Collision with obstacle | 0 points, navigation terminated for this instruction |

+If there is a trend of continuous collisions, the referee has the right to terminate the robot’s current action.
+If the collision occurs only once at the end of a forward movement when approaching an obstacle, it may be considered a minor scrape, with the severity of the impact determined by the on-site referee.

 **Success Condition**:
  The goal is defined as a 2m-radius circular area (no wall crossing).
 The run is considered successful if the robot stops inside this area.